 The current MOP covers the final rehabilitation of the project for the period ending 17 March 2019.
-The MOP was updated during the reporting period to include recent water management structures and submitted to Greg Kininmonth and Craig Campbell in November 2013.

 Ivanhoe Coal Pty Ltd holds Environmental Protection Licence (EPL) 13063 under the Protection of the Environment Operations Act 1997 (Appendix 2).
-The licence has an Anniversary date of the 24th of April each year and covers 3 surface water discharge points and 3 dust monitoring points (Error!
-Reference ource not found.).
+The licence has an Anniversary date of the 24th of April each year and covers 3 surface water discharge points and 3 dust monitoring points.